digital-futures-academy/airport-challenge/README.md

 Proceed to clone it onto your local machine using whatever programme you typically use (I have used VS Code).

-I have used the jasmine test framework to form and run tests for this challenge.
-To run tests use the terinal to input npm test.
-This will run the inlaid tests in the Airport.spec.js file.
+I have used the jasmine test framework to form and run tests for this challenge, to run tests use the terinal to input npm test.
+This will run the inlaid tests found in Airport.spec.js file.

 The task criteria was